mindy-in-the-cloud/aws-bootcamp-cruddur-2023/journal/week0.md

 [Link](https://lucid.app/lucidchart/38f91f7f-1fbf-462f-9a79-95c049e92218/edit?viewport_loc=464%2C-272%2C2219%2C1047%2C0_0&invitationId=inv_c3b3a6fa-2c56-4bd1-a690-5b83e93ee8a4) to Lucid chart

+### Create a Billing Alarm

+I created a billing alarm to go off at $2.

+### Create a Budget

+I created 2 budgets -

+- A zero spend budget, which would send a notification if anything was spent.
+- A credit usage budget, which would send a notification if 75% of $4 ($3) in credits was used.

 ## Obstacles

 Obstacles included difficulty trying to use Cloudshell - it would not load in my browser despite being double-checking that I was in Northern Virginia (a supported region) and using a recent version of Firefox (AWS documentation states the latest 3 versions should be supported.)